ericpruitt/emus/core/README.md

 - **GNU Core Utilities**
   - When using _ls(1)_ to list the contents of a directory, "-A" is implicit for every directory except `$HOME`.
+- **Bash**
+  - When running commands interactively, the terminal attributes are modified so the suspend character is interpreted as literal sequence at the prompt but produces a SIGTSTP signal during command execution.

 Repository Layout
 -----------------